20 Oct 10 Signs of Mental Illness in Seniors

 Treating Depression and Anxiety in Seniors

-The typical treatments for mental health disorders like depression and anxiety in older adults may include medication, psychotherapy, or a combination of both.
+The are several treatments for mental health disorders like depression and anxiety in older adults.
+These may include medication, psychotherapy, or a combination of both.
 Loved ones and providers of care should be aware of the signs and symptoms of mental disorders.
 Treatment is generally more effective when initiated at an early stage of mental illness.
 As a result, being proactive and observant is vital to success.

 Activities to support mental health